-College of Education and Educational Technology majors all receive extensive hands-on learning opportunities.
+College of Education and Communications majors all receive extensive hands-on learning opportunities.
 Education majors receive early field experiences prior to student teaching, and the college maintains a Professional Development School and other partnerships with scores of school districts.

 Communications media majors can choose from two curriculum tracks

 and have access to the campus radio station and television station as well as labs for graphics and multimedia, digital photography, and audio production.

 centers and clinics that provide service to the community and offer supervised training venues for students.
 Faculty members are teacher-scholars who are dedicated to excellence in the classroom and continued research in their fields of study.

 The spring 2017 fellows of the International Leaders in Education Program (ILEP), hosted by the College of Education and Communications and the Office of International Education, arrive in early January 2017.

 College of Education and Communications is using a new method of collecting scholarship

 applications and awarding scholarships.
 To apply for all scholarships,

 please go to the Scholarship Manager website and log in with your IUP